philipmassouh/robart/README.md

 ### Making a virtual environment:

-Navigate to the robotic-access-and-retrieval directory\
+Navigate to the project directory\
 py -m venv env _# By convention the environment is usually called 'env'_\
 .\env\Scripts\activate _# Do this prior to using pip or running any code_